kahnwong/karnwong.me/content/posts/2024/hello-world-api-performance-benchmark-go-node-python-rust/index.md

 ## Conclusion

-- Node takes up the most image size.
+- Python and Node take up the most image size.
 - Go and Rust consume the least amount of resources and have very similar performance.
 While the differences are almost negligible, Rust can serve more requests.
 - Node is faster than Python, but utilizes more resources.